sadasant/uploader-js/README.md

 It's beautiful and it works, and it pairs well with `aws-sdk-mock`, so I used it :)

+7. **Why base64 file contents?** It's just easier to read in the consle in case I dump it :( I and easier to work with over the network.
+I'm sorry! :) it should be easy to change!

 ### Disclaimer

 This API feels secure and robust, I think the file structure needs